What You Need to Know About Telescopic Hydraulic Cylinders

 Telescopic cylinders don’t take up much space

-Not only do telescopic cylinders not take up a lot of space, they also extend way beyond their collapsed length (and even in both directing if a double acting hydraulic cylinder is used).
+Not only do telescopic cylinders not take up a lot of space, they also extend way beyond their collapsed length (and even in both directions if a double acting hydraulic cylinder is used).
 These cylinders are perfect for use in applications that don’t offer much in the way of mounting space, but require a long stroke.

 Telescopic cylinders are able to meet angle requirements